 Well-documented book that includes extensive quotations from primary sources, including several translations not easily found elsewhere.

 Like Perspectives in Brass Scholarship (above), this book consists of a number of specialized, thoroughly-referenced articles compiled into a single volume, although this volume includes more material about the recent history of brass instruments.
 Trombone-rich articles include “‘Sackbut’: the early trombone” (Herbert), “The low brass” (Bevan), “Brass in the modern orchestra” (Wills), “Brass solo and chamber music from 1800” (Wallace), “Frontiers or byways?
 Brass instruments in avant-garde music” (Wills), and others.

 Excellent comprehensive study of the trombone.
 Only a few years old, it is already considered the instrument’s definitive history.

 The best single-volume source for trombone iconography (the way the instrument has been portrayed visually throughout history).
 It should be noted that the images, although there are many, are limited to black and white prints and drawings.
-Paintings, sculptures, and other visual art are not included, leaving out some of our instrument’s most useful (not to mention beautiful) iconography; see, for example, paintings included in the 17th century timeline.
+Paintings, sculptures, and other visual art are not included, leaving out some of our instrument’s most useful (not to mention beautiful) iconography; see, for example, paintings in the early 17th century.

 An in-depth study of festival books, records of important celebrations kept by rulers of state and other people of influence.
 Includes extensive mention and visual representation of trombones, particularly in the first half of the book.
 Oversized volume usually found in the “quarto” section of the stacks.